brucealdridge/VendAPI/README.md

 Vend API class
 ==============

-This is a basic PHP class for using the API for Vend (vendhq.com).
-It is at a really basic state but it does exactly what I need at the moment.
-Feel free to add any issues/bugs and send me any pull requests.
+This is a fork of Bruce Aldridge's Vend API.
+This fork includes the ability to DELETE products from Vend.

 ### Basic Usage